Hi, we’re Craig and Linda, the two Kiwis behind the Indie Travel Podcast. Since February 2006 we’ve been travelling around the world.

 There were so many things we learnt on the road that we hadn’t ever read in a guidebook, and we wanted to share it.
 The Indie Travel Podcast was born, with our first show in recorded in St Albans, England — hosted on a friend’s spare server space.

-Now, more than four years later, the Indie Travel Podcast serves as an online home to backpackers, expats, digital nomads and career breakers.
-We continue to find interesting stories from people on the road, amazing opportunities to fund people’s travels, and practical advice from every continent in the world.
+Now, more than nine years later, the Indie Travel Podcast is still going strong, with a fortnightly audio show giving travel tips for independent travellers.
+We share interesting stories from people on the road, amazing opportunities to fund people’s travels, and practical advice from every continent in the world.

 In the press